The Most Common Sex Injuries and How to Treat Them

 If you notice post-sex pain, bruising, or swelling, put some ice on it.
 If the symptoms persist for a few days or the pain is crazy-bad, hit your doctor's office and tell her you're worried your fingers might be sprained, strained, or fractured.

 Football players aren't the only ones who need to worry about head injuries.
-When the lights are out and the action is heating up, it's not uncommon for one partner to hit his or her noggin into the headboard, causing serious pain and dizziness.
+When the lights are out and the action is heating up, it's not uncommon for one partner to hit their noggin into the headboard, causing serious pain and dizziness.
 The injury could just be a hard smack with no lasting damage, or it may be a concussion, which is much more worrisome.

-A bang to the head probably means you'll have to stop the sex session and grab an icebag, which can help swelling go down.
+A bang to the head probably means you'll have to stop the sex session and grab some ice, which can help swelling go down.
 Watch for signs of a concussion such as headaches, nausea, and dizziness.
 If these occur, even a day or two later, see a doctor ASAP.

 Having sex somewhere other than the bed can be fun and spontaneous.
 But if you do it on the floor, you might end up with rug burns.
 Although not serious, rug burns can sting like mad and leave you skin looking red and scratched up.
 If you do get a burn, disinfect the area with soap and water and cover with a bandage to prevent infection.
 Next time you want to get busy on the carpet, Dr. Moore recommends putting down a towel or blanket to avoid more damage.